-A: Costs include annual BSA membership fees of \$165 for scouts.
+A: Costs include annual Scouting America membership fees of \$165 for scouts.
 Adults who want to register cost \$91.
 These costs may be offset by unit fundraising and other available scholarship funds (please contact Karen and/or Tracey for details).
 The regular uniform (kids' blue shirt and patches) costs about \$50.
 Annual membership fees do not support our pack activities directly.
 Some pack activities are free, like hiking and Pinewood Derby; others are charged on a cost basis.
-For example, food for a weekend camping trip is usually \$20-25 per person.
+For example, food for a weekend camping trip is usually \$20 per person.
 The Pack can decide how much fundraising to do during the year if families want to offset these types of costs.
+Scholarships are also available.